Suryanshjamwal/Bellabeat-Marketing-strategy-analysis/README.md

 #### Data transformation and cleaning

-Using pandas and numpy, this process can be found here: [py file]()
+Using pandas and numpy, this process can be found here: [ipynb file]()